Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - 'TooHotOutside' - This controls the temperature required (the *high* temperature required) to trigger the Heatwave event.
   Defaults to '39'.
 Values are in Celsius (39 C is 102.2 F) NOTE : Heatwaves taper off at night.

+- `DarkenLightInFog` - If set to true, will darken the window when foggy.
+Set it to false if you want to disable this behavior if the flashes are a problem.

 - `SnowOnFall28` - If set to true, this will force snow fall and appropriate temperatures on Fall 28.
 Default: `false`,
   Valid: `true` or `false`